ntbloom/drinkbase/API/DrinkBase_methods.md

 --
     def ingSearch(self, ingredient):
         '''returns drinks that contain 'ingredient' as a set''' --
+    def ingVolume(self, drink, ingredient):
+        '''returns quantity of 'ingredient' in 'drink' in oz as a float''' --
     def getIng(self, drink):
         '''returns ingredients in 'drink' as a list'''